eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 This will create namespace `hono` in the cluster and install all the components to that namespace.
 The name of the Helm release will be `eclipse-hono`.

-You can check the status of the deployment using one of the following commands:
+The status of the deployment can be checked using any of the following commands:

 ~~~sh
 helm list